e2e-boilerplate/utils/README.md

 # Utils

-This utils helps to automate the daily tasks of maintaining the e2e-boilerplate organization.
+Utils for automating the daily tasks of maintaining the e2e-boilerplate organization.
+Generate the list of repositories, clone and install dependencies for all repositories in the organization.

 ## Generate
 Get all repositories name